More than 900 donors participate in event to help provide treatment for New Jersey children with cancer and blood disorders

 He added, “The CareOne community is rooted in serving the communities that we operate in and we can think of no better organization to put our name and resources behind.
 My hat is off to Ed and Sue Goldstein for the vitally important organization that they have built.”

-CareOne executives and team members from CareOne Centers in New Jersey, and affiliated companies HealthBridge Management and Care Virginia Management located in Massachusetts, Connecticut, Pennsylvania, Maryland and Virginia worked energetically to raise money for the companywide fundraiser, and more than 200 CareOne executives and team members attended the event.
+CareOne executives and team members from CareOne Centers in New Jersey, and affiliated companies HealthBridge Management and Care Virginia Management located in Massachusetts, Connecticut, Pennsylvania, and Virginia worked energetically to raise money for the companywide fundraiser, and more than 200 CareOne executives and team members attended the event.

 Elizabeth Straus, daughter of Daniel E. Straus, was the chief organizer of the event and had high praise for the strong support of the event by the CareOne team: “I can’t say enough about how proud I am of my team at CareOne for what they accomplished tonight!
 When we set the goal of raising $1 million for The Valerie Fund in a little over a month, some said it couldn’t be done.
 But, as always, the CareOne team did not disappoint.”